Yassinepeep/DoublePendulum/README.md

 **b.Anharmonic oscillator:**

 this is when the initial angle is not small enough to linearise the ode but also not big enough for the pendulum to reach the next type of trajectory ( with the help of the initial angular velocity).
-The Phase portrait is a deformed ellipse.
 ![anharmonic trajectory](https://github.com/user-attachments/assets/4968d834-4786-40fa-8f4a-68f18f11ae78)